Download Civil Rights Act of 1866 Worksheets

 - In fact, in support of the new act, a House Judiciary Committee, Rep. William Lawrence stated:

-- Yet, despite Andrew Johnson’s attempt to integrate former free slaves within society, the Civil Rights Act did not have much success and ‘failed to protect’ the African-Americans against segregation, racism, and intimidation (African-American Civil Rights Movement, no date).
+- Yet, despite Andrew Johnson’s attempt to integrate formerly enslaved within society, the Civil Rights Act did not have much success and ‘failed to protect’ the African-Americans against segregation, racism, and intimidation (African-American Civil Rights Movement, no date).

-- Furthermore, it is believed that such Act reinforced the hatred towards the community of black people and fuelled the Ku Klux Klan, which spread death and violence over the country.
+- Furthermore, it is believed that such Act reinforced the hatred towards the African-American community and fuelled the Ku Klux Klan, which spread death and violence over the country.

 Problems with the 1886’s Civil Rights Act

-- During the Civil War, around four million slaves fighting in the various American States had gained their freedom.
+- During the Civil War, around four million enslaved people fighting in the various American States had gained their freedom.
 However, their ‘freedom’ still rested on shaky foundations.

 - In fact, the feelings of distinction and superiority between African-Americans and whites were still very evident within society.